 The attorneys at Sammis Law Firm take an aggressive approach to represent clients on these and similar criminal charges.

 We are familiar with the tactics used by local law enforcement officers with the Hillsborough County Sheriff’s Office or the Tampa Police Department when investigating violent crimes including battery and aggravated battery.

 Find out what you need to do today to protect yourself after a serious felony accusation is made against you.

-This article was last updated by Jason D. Sammis on Thursday, July 9, 2020.
+This article was last updated by Leslie M. Sammis on Tuesday, August 5, 2020.